RC-Nkutlwang/RC-Nkutlwang/README.md

 - **Embedded Systems**: Microcontrollers, Arduino, Raspberry Pi, FPGA
 - **Software Development**: Object-Oriented Programming, Data Structures, Algorithms
 - **Power Systems**: Circuit Design, Power Electronics, Renewable Energy Systems
-- **Tools & Platforms**: Git, MATLAB/Simulink
+- **Tools & Platforms**: Git, MATLAB/Simulink, Cadence, LtSpice, Isabelle, Dafny, SimbiYosys

 ---

 ## 🚀 Projects

-See (https://github.com/Nimosteve88/ChargeIt) to see energy management project I collaborated with a team of my peers for the Imperial College London second year summer project.
+- (https://github.com/Nimosteve88/ChargeIt) to see energy management project I collaborated with a team of my peers for the Imperial College London second year summer project.
+- (https://github.com/BenB-722/The_Incident_Of_1218) for the embedded projects i collaborated with my peers on.(https://github.com/BenB-722/Marketing) is for the website we created for it
+- (https://github.com/jaym-01/ShipDetection) for the Consultancy group project i worked in , in partnership with the company Oshen.
+- (https://github.com/ade-04/Wall-EEE) for the robotic arm project
 ---

 ## 🎯 Career Aspirations